 Festival of Wreaths in Muskegon

-What was once the Festival of Trees, hosted every year by the Muskegon Museum of Art, has recently been transformed into a delightfully spirited Wreath Walk.
+What was once the Festival of Trees hosted yearly by the Muskegon Museum of Art has recently been transformed into a delightfully spirited Wreath Walk.
 It’s spread all throughout the charming downtown of Muskegon, where every local business and organization designs an elaborate wreath display to discover.
 There’s also a gallery exhibit and a Hot Cocoa Hop at the MMA to enjoy.

 Metro Health Christmas and Holiday Traditions in Grand Rapids